u-blox/ubxlib/common/network/README.md

 // Configuration information specific to the
 // chosen transport, in this case cell,
 // could equally be of type uNetworkConfigurationWifi_t
-// with the specific configuration for a Wifi
+// with the specific configuration for a Wi-Fi
 // connection, etc.
 // Default values for all of U_CFG_APP_xxx are
 // defined in the u_cfg_app_platform_specific.h